 \section{Spatial warpings}

 Rather than adjusting the kernel or applying a multitude of independent GPs, ``warped'' GPs attempt to apply a regular stationary GP to a new input altogether.
-If the response is non-stationary over $X$-space, perhaps we can find a new space (let's call it $W$-space) over which the response is plausibly stationary.
+If the response is nonstationary over $X$-space, perhaps we can find a new space (let's call it $W$-space) over which the response is plausibly stationary.
 Then a traditional GP prior from $W$ to $\mathbf{y}$, i.e., $\mathbf{y} \sim N\left(\boldsymbol\mu, \boldsymbol{\Sigma}(W)\right)$ with stationary $\boldsymbol{\Sigma}(\cdot)$, would be an appropriate fit.
-We consider $W$ as a ``warped'' version of $X$, hence the name of this section; it is the driver of non-stationary flexibility.
+We consider $W$ as a ``warped'' version of $X$, hence the name of this section; it is the driver of nonstationary flexibility.
 The characteristics of $W$ are a crucial modeling choice.
 Ideally the warping should be learned from training data (extensions that incorporate expert domain specific information are of interest, but not yet thoroughly explored), but finding an optimal and/or effective warping is a tall order.

 Perhaps the earliest attempt to apply GPs on reformed inputs was from \cite{sampson1992nonparametric}, who utilized ``spatial dispersion'' of the response values as the warping component.
-They expressed spatial covariance over the spatial dispersions rather than relative input distances, i.e., $\boldsymbol{\Sigma}_\mathrm{ns}(\mathbf{x}_i, \mathbf{x}_j) = \text{Cov}(y_i - y_j)$.
 Spatial dispersions ($W$ in our notation) were learned through a combination of multi-dimensional scaling and spline interpolation, allowing for nonlinear warpings but not accounting for uncertainty in the learned warpings. \cite{schmidt2003bayesian} expanded upon this work by placing a GP prior over the warping, effectively creating the hierarchical model